Governor of Córdoba (Colombian department)

-The governor of the Department of Córdoba heads the executive branch of the government of the Córdoba Department in Colombia.
+The Governor of Córdoba heads the executive branch of the government of the Córdoba Department in Colombia.
 The governor is the highest-ranking official in the department and is elected by popular vote.
-The current governor is Orlando Benítez.
+The current governor is Erasmo Zuleta.

 Qualifications

 The elected governor of Córdoba is required to be a citizen of Colombia or be naturalized; to be at least 18 years old; and not hold another political office at the time of the election.

 Constitutional authority and responsibilities

 Article 303 of the Colombian Constitution states:

 In each one of the departments there will be a Governor who will be head of the sectional administration and legal representative of the department; The Governor will be an agent of the President of the Republic for the maintenance of public order and for the execution of the general economic policy, as well as for those matters that the Nation agrees with the department through agreements.